The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in

 \subsection{Vibrational conductivity model comparison}

-Next, we compare the two models, Cond-1 and Cond-4, for the vibrational conductivity.
+Next, we compare the models Cond-1 and Cond-4, which differ only in the treatment of the vibrational conductivity.
 Figure \ref{fig:ConductivityRadiusProfilesM10WarmPhonon} shows the total conductivity and the vibrational component at $t=5$ Gyr for the warm $M_\text{p}=10$~M$_\oplus$ planet.
 In Figure \ref{fig:RadiusEvolutionPhononsM10} we show the radius over time for Cond-1 and Cond-4.
 We find only small variations in all the tested masses and initial energy states, where the largest difference is found to be $1.6\%$ for the hot $M_\text{p}=10$~M$_\oplus$ model.
 The key difference lies in the smaller conductivity in Cond-4.
-Note that we use the same electronic conductivity in Cond-1 and Cond-4.
-A different model for the electronic conductivity can increase the region in the planet where the vibrational conductivity dominates, and therefore increase the deviations between Cond-1 and Cond-4.
-Note that the scaling law assumed in Cond-4 might not be suitable for the density range in the planet, where the vibrational conductivity dominates.
-This is because in this region, the densities are lower by about a factor of 10 in comparison to the reference conductivity value of $\rho\low{ref}=3.87$ g cm$^{-3}$.
+We note that we used the same electronic conductivity in Cond-1 and Cond-4.
+A different model for the electronic conductivity can increase the region in the planet where the vibrational conductivity dominates and therefore increase the deviations between Cond-1 and Cond-4.
+We also note that the scaling law assumed in Cond-4 might not be suitable for the density range in the planet, where the vibrational conductivity dominates.
+This is because in this region, the densities are lower by about a factor of ten in comparison to the reference conductivity value of $\rho\low{ref}=3.87$ g cm$^{-3}$.
 More information on the vibrational conductivity at various conditions is therefore important.